2026-2

 Security Model 1: Open Access (default model)

 In the default open access model, all BrightWork 365 users have access to all portfolios, programs, and projects within the BrightWork 365 app.
-Note that open access can be mixed together with a restricted security model as needed.
+Note that open access can be mixed together with a restricted security model as needed - see the other security models noted below.

 Example: Single Open Portfolio